Acoustics

 How sound travels

-• Sounds are brought to our ears by air.
-When an object (ex. guitar string) moves, it disturbs the air around it.
+- Sounds are brought to our ears by air.
+When an object (ex. hitting a snare drumskin) moves, it disturbs the air around it.
 More specifically, it disrupts the natural motion of air molecules near the object.
-Those disturbed molecules in turn disturb their neighbors, and so on, in a ripple effect.

-• The disturbance of these air molecules forms a pattern that permeates in all direction outward.
+- The disturbance of these air molecules creates a domino effect that permeates in all direction outward.
 This pattern effectively becomes an entity itself, which we call a soundwave.

 Noise vs Tone